-Capital assets are tangible and intangible assets, which include property, plant, and equipment.
+Capital assets are tangible and intangible assets, which include property, plant, equipment, lease and subscription assets.
 Capital assets are defined by the Board as land, buildings, building improvements, vehicles, and office equipment, with individual costs in excess of \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost.
 Donated capital assets are recorded at the acquisition value at the time of the gift.

-Tangible and intangible property, plant and equipment and the right to use lease assets are depreciated using the straight-line method over the following estimated useful lives as shown below:
+Tangible and intangible property, plant and equipment, right to use lease assets, and subscription assets are depreciated/amortized using the straight-line method over the following estimated useful lives as shown below:

 Assets Years

-Leased buildings 2-23
+Lease buildings 2-23

 Building Improvements 5-30

+Vehicle 5

-Vehicles 5
+Equipment 5

-Office and computer equipment 5

-Leased vehicles & equipment 3-5
+Lease vehicles and equipment 3-5

+Subscription assets 3-5

-N. Leases
+N. Leases and Subscription-Based IT Arrangements

-The Board leases various assets requiring recognition.
+The Board has various lease assets and subscription-based IT arrangements (SBITAs) requiring recognition.
 A lease is a contract that conveys control of the right to use another entity's nonfinancial asset.
 Lease recognition does not apply to short-term leases, contracts that transfer ownership, leases of assets that are investments, or certain regulated leases.
+A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.